Alec Dick (footballer)

 Alexander Dick (1865 – 1925) was a Scottish footballer who played in the Football League for Everton.

 Background

 Dick was signed by a local club, Kilmarnock Athletic in 1884.
-He then moved south to England and signed for Stanley F.C. in 1885.
+He then moved south to England and signed for Liverpool club Stanley F.C. in 1885.
 He was discovered by Everton and signed by them in August 1886.
 Before the Football League era he played 81 times for Everton.
 He made his FA Cup debut against Bolton Wanderers in October 1887.
 Dick was the first Scottish professional signed by Everton; he was a combative full–back who looked like becoming the established right-back for the club during the inaugural Football League season, but was suspended for a large part of the campaign after striking an opponent at Notts County.

 Season 1888–89

 Dick made his League debut on 8 September 1888, playing as a full–back, at Anfield, the then home of Everton.
 The home team defeated the visitors, Accrington 2–1.
 He appeared in nine of the 22 League games played by Everton in season 1888–89.